Samuel Hitchcock: Later career and death

-Following his departure from the federal bench, Hitchcock resumed private practice in Vergennes and Burlington, Vermont from 1802 to 1813.
+Following his departure from the federal bench, Hitchcock resumed private practice in Vergennes and Burlington from 1802 to 1813.
 He died in Burlington on November 30, 1813.
 (Note: Many sources indicate November 20.
 November 30 is verified by the Burlington death and burial record for Samuel Hitchcock, as well as contemporary newspaper death notices, none of which appeared before December 1, 1813.)
 He was buried in Burlington's Elmwood Cemetery.

 Family

 Hitchcock was the son of Noah and Mary Hitchcock.
 He was married to Lucy Caroline Allen (1768–1842), the daughter of Ethan Allen.
 Their children who lived to adulthood included Lorraine Allen Hitchcock, Henry Hitchcock, Mary Anne Hitchcock, Ethan A. Hitchcock, Caroline P. Hitchcock, and Samuel Hitchcock.